Breakout Trading: Why Entry Is the Least Important Part of Trend Following

 • How much to buy or sell at any given time for any market position.

-• How to adjust portfolio during a winning streak.
+• How to adjust the portfolio during a winning streak.

-• How to adjust portfolio during a losing streak.
+• How to adjust the portfolio during a losing streak.

-• How to use risk management to ensure you don’t blow out.
+• How to use risk management to ensure you do not blow out.

 • How to take a loss to avoid larger losses.